 OFF THE BRIDLE

 Off The Bridle is a podcast about horse racing from the perspective of the jockeys who ride on the tough Hong Kong circuit.
-In Episode 1, David Morgan interviews Hong Kong’s champion jockey Zac Purton and explores how jockeys, despite being elite athletes, break basic rules of athletic preparation as they waste down to “make weight,” essentially dehydrating and starving their bodies of energy before competing.
+In Episode 1, David interviews Hong Kong’s champion jockey Zac Purton and explores how jockeys, despite being elite athletes, break basic rules of athletic preparation as they waste down to ‘make weight’, essentially dehydrating and starving their bodies of energy before competing.

-China Echo is a podcast project from the Journalism and Media Studies Centre at the University of Hong Kong.
-Each episode shares a selection of news items from Chinese language media that have not yet been covered in English language news, and also looks at what is trending on Sina Weibo.
+China Echo was the first podcast project produced by students at the Journalism and Media Studies Centre at the University of Hong Kong.
+Each episode shared a selection of news items from Chinese language media that had not yet been covered in English language news, and also looked at what was trending on Sina Weibo.